privet-kitty/obsidian-blogger/README.md

 Then you can publish your document to Blogger by using `Publish to Blogger` in [Command Palette](https://help.obsidian.md/Plugins/Command+palette) or you could just use a button in the side bar.
 The document will be published to the Blogger URL that you set.

 You could add YAML front matter in front of your note.
-The plugin will read meta-data from the front matter such as override the title or labels.
+The plugin will read meta-data from the front matter such as the title and labels.
 Also, a Blogger post ID will be added to this front matter after the note has been published successfully.

 An example of a front matter is as follows: